junobuild/docs/docs/faq.md

 Firebase follows a usage-based pricing model, where costs are calculated based on factors like request volume and data storage.
 The absence of a cap-setting option is a cause for concern, as unexpected spikes in usage can result in substantial expenses.

 In contrast, Juno takes a different approach.
-Developers pre-charge their smart contracts with [cycles](./terminology.md#cycles), which are then utilized to cover computation and memory usage of the [satellites] and [mission control].
+Developers pre-charge their modules with [cycles](./terminology.md#cycles), which are then utilized to cover computation and memory usage.
 This mechanism eliminates the risk of encountering unexpected financial burdens due to unforeseen usage surges.

 ### Do you have a library for [some other language]?

 We officially support [JavaScript](setup-the-sdk.mdx) for anything frontend.

-Extending smart contract capabilities is done in [Rust](build/functions/index.md).
+Extending serverless functions is done in [Rust](build/functions/development/rust.mdx) or [TypeScript](build/functions/development/typescript.mdx).

 Community-supported libraries and contributions are warmly welcomed.